maeddes/python-java-otel-todolist/todoui-angular/README.md

 Run `docker run -d --env API_URL=https://example.url.com -p 4000:4000 todo-ui` to start the application on port `4000`.

 ### Change ENV variable
 To change the API URL (`API_URL`), the container has to be stopped and rerun with a new value for the URL.
-The application will show the current URL on the landing page.